Diploma in Psychotherapeutic Counselling | Redlands Counselling and Training

 1. Complete the ‘Register Your Interest’ form at the bottom of this page and we’ll send you the application form.

-2. Fill in the online application form with your personal statement.
+2. Fill in the online application form with your personal statement and the name & email address of your clinical supervisor.

 Frequently Asked Questions